HumanSignal/label-studio/docs/source/guide/tasks.md

    The script collects the links to the files provided by that HTTP server and saves them to a `files.txt` file with one URL per line.
 3. Import the file with URLs into Label Studio using the Label Studio UI.

+!!! note
-> Note: You must keep the web server running while you perform your data labeling so that the URLs remain accessible to Label Studio.
+    You must keep the web server running while you perform your data labeling so that the URLs remain accessible to Label Studio.

 If your labeling configuration supports HyperText or multiple data types, use the Label Studio JSON format to specify the local file locations instead of a `txt` file.
 See [an example of this format](storage.html#Tasks-with-local-storage-file-references).